HomeFinanceElectronic Funds Transfer: Definition, Types, and Benefits

 Direct Deposit

 Direct deposit has become the preferred choice of payment for many employers.
 This method involves electronically transferring payroll funds straight into the employees’ bank accounts, making it a hassle-free option that requires minimal maintenance from the employer.
-Setting up direct deposit is a breeze and can be done quickly and easily.
+Setting up direct deposit through solutions such as Wise and Revolut is a breeze and can be done quickly and easily.

 ATM Transactions